-Wes Carpenter’s Scream (1996) and the the ubiquitous Scream franchise made slasher flicks more than a pop culture phenomena, it started a movement in horror cinema that added a new kind of depth, post-modernism and humor to the genre.
+Wes Craven’s Scream (1996) and the the ubiquitous Scream franchise made slasher flicks more than a pop culture phenomena, it started a movement in horror cinema that added a new kind of depth, post-modernism and humor to the genre.
 Here we will check out some of those hidden easter eggs throughout the film that helped define it as such an important horror movie in the mid-90s.

 Wait, starting to sound like a “Wes Carpenter” flick?